 - · attractiveness of products;

 - brand recognition;

 - volume of traffic and users;

-- quality of our Websites and content;
+- · quality of our Websites and content;

-- · strategic relationships;
+- strategic relationships;

 - · quality of our services;

 - effectiveness of sales and marketing efforts;

 - · talented staff; and

 - · price.

 Our existing competitors may in the future achieve greater market acceptance and gain additional market share.
 It is also possible that new competitors may emerge and acquire significant market share.
 In particular, our search engine faces intense competition from software and other Internet products and services incorporating search and retrieval capabilities, such as Baidu, Google and Yahoo!
 China.
 In addition, operators of leading Websites or Internet service providers, including Yahoo!, Microsoft/MSN and America Online, currently offer, and could expand, their online products and services targeting China.
+Such entities may cooperate with other organisations, such as telecommunication operators in China to accelerate their entry into, and to enhance their competitiveness in, the Chinese market.
+For example, on September 19, 2006, China Telecom Corporation (or China Telecom) and Microsoft announced an agreement pursuant to which Microsoft will provide Windows Live search service to 25 million users of China Telecom.
 We believe the rapid increase in China's online population will draw more attention from these multinational players to the PRC Internet market.
 We also compete with traditional forms of media, such as newspapers, magazines, radio and television, for advertisers and advertising revenues.